 3) What Are Casino Chips Made Of?

-In the early 1800s, Poker players would use any small valuable object imaginable.
+In the early 1800s, Poker players would use any small, valuable object imaginable.
 Jagged gold pieces, nuggets, dust, or coins were typical.
 However, players also used “chips,” primarily made of ivory, bone, wood, paper, and a composition made from clay and shellac.

 Several companies made clay-composition poker chips between the 1880s and the late 1930s.
 As forgery became a threat to the gaming industry, casinos used a combination of ABS plastic and clay.
 As a result, a casino’s “chips” would have variations in sizes, colors, designs, and textural imprints for poker chip denominations.

 For the most part, clay is no longer used.
 This is because clay chips would fade with time.
 Instead, ceramic chips are now used to prevent the inevitable deterioration seen with clay chips.
 Casino chips today are made via compression molding.
 Earthen materials today include sand, chalk, and even the clay used for cat litter (bentonite – the ingredient that allows the “stuff” to clump).
-Although it varies by manufacturer, the engineering process used in making real casino poker chips remains a trade secret.
+Although it varies by manufacturer, the engineering process of making real casino poker chips remains a trade secret.

 4) What Means of Security Are Used? – The Ultimate Guide to Casino Chips